sharovatov/teamlead/articles/tests-howtostart.md

 ![testing time screenshot](https://github.com/sharovatov/teamlead/blob/master/articles/testing-time.PNG?raw=true)

 As you can see, the obvious choice here would be to start automating ‘authorisation’ first as it takes 9 minute to be tested manually every release.

-Simple calculation will allow you to show your manager direct economical benefits of automating manual testing.

 ## How to start